Page 1 – Learning the Basics

 Looking at these thumbnails, I can now identify a few key reasons why they attracted clicks and views:

-This learning phase laid the foundation for everything that followed.
-Understanding thumbnails, pacing and topic choice helped move my channel toward the Geometry Dash focus that dominates my content today.
+This learning phase built the foundation for everything that followed.
+Understanding thumbnails, pacing and topic choice helped move my channel toward the Geometry Dash focus that defines my content today.